TheElectricDream/IEI-ATS/README.md

 }
 ```

-If you use the EVOS dataset in your research, please use this citation instead:
+If you use the EVOS dataset, please cite:

 ```bibtex
 @misc{crain2025evos,